tanner-wauchope/english_semantics/README.md

 The choice of keywords are inspired by the top-10, non-pronoun English words.
 These keywords can be organized into six logical groups:

 1. Articles (a, the): These words add nouns to the current scope or look up instances in the current scope.
-2. Auxiliary verbs (be, have): These words allow for inheritance, assignment, composition of classes.
+2. Auxiliary verbs (be, have): These words allow for assignment, inheritance, and composition.
-3. The conjunction "and": This words allows sets of one type to be unioned and sets with disparate types to be tupled.
+3. The conjunction "and": This word allows sets of one type to be unioned and sets with disparate types to be tupled.
 4. Adjectival prepositions (of, in): These words affect the set of instances that a noun phrase denotes.
 5. Adverbial prepostions (to, for): These words allow extra parameters to be passed to statements and are also also allows for conditional introductory phrases of the form "For X that ..., do Y".